Types of noise meter - hand-held, wearable or area meters in a noise assessment?

 Wearables are a small device which can be placed on the shoulder of a person.
 It takes a reading on a pre-determined schedule, e.g. every five seconds, so builds up a trend over time.

 Noise assessments do not have to be done over many hours, indeed for as lot of workplaces it is a waste of time and once you have a level for a job it will be the same whether you measure for four minutes or four hours.
-That means a noise survey done with a hand-held gives the same result as a wearable,
+That means a noise survey done with a hand-held gives exactly the same result as a wearable.

-Wearable noise meters are ideal where:
+Wearable noise meters are ideal for some people

 • The person is really mobile, e.g. a forklift driver.
 It’s not going to work having an unfit middle aged chap trotting after the forklift waving a hand-held meter around and looking primed for a heart attack.